Shopping Links

 Where things really take a nosedive, though, is the mecha.
 The relative restraint had been admirable--apart from Lelouch's anti-aircraft win button (which served to keep him central without actually giving him any skill) the giant robots were relatively down-to-earth.
 (Both figuratively and literally, since they couldn't fly outside of exceptional circumstances and creative grappling-cable-fu.)

 No more.
-In R2 everything can fly, armies routinely fall to a single uber-mech, and the fanservice-on-legs menagerie looks increasingly like Gundam refugees or something Bandai sells to 10-year-olds.
-I'd lost count by the final battle, but we were somewhere around a dozen named machines ranging from Lelouch's new "type really fast to win battles" juggernaut to a transforming jet ripped straight out of Macross.
-(Plus an all-female team explicitly piloting things called Vaklyries.)
+In R2 everything can fly, armies routinely fall to a single uber-mech, and the fanservice-on-legs menagerie looks increasingly like Gundam rejects or something Bandai sells to 10-year-olds.
+I'd lost count by the final battle, but we were somewhere around a dozen named machines ranging from Lelouch's new "type really fast to win battles" juggernaut to a transforming jet that's a Macross Valkyrie with a new paint job.
+(Plus an all-female team explicitly piloting things called Valkyries.)

 I wasn't even surprised by the time someone inevitably used that ultimate mecha cliche, the rocket punch.
-It's not that they didn't know how to do a cool battle, either--the final, vicious, one-on-one duel mercifully takes place sans flying equipment and goofy weapons.
+It's not like Sunrise forgot how to do a cool battle, either--the final, vicious, one-on-one duel mercifully takes place sans flying equipment and goofy weapons.

 The one quality-suicide attempt I didn't see coming, but probably should have, is an Evangelion-inspired metaphysical showdown that kicks off the finale.
 Thankfully, that's where it gets back on track--Lelouch wastes no time dealing with it how you always wish heroes would, making the whole sidestep forgivable.
 The series then spends several episodes in a much more concrete endgame.